-The 2000 Census under-counted Mineral Springs as having a total of 1,370 people, causing the rate of growth from 2000 to 2010 reflect almost a doubling of the Town's population.
+The 2000 Census under-counted Mineral Springs, finding the population to be 1,370 people.
+This caused the rate of growth from 2000 to 2010 reflect almost a doubling of the Town's population.
 Despite the actual growth rate during this time being lower, growth in almost all of the surrounding communities in Union County was exponential in comparison.
 Adjacent Waxhaw grew from 2,625 people in 2000 to more than 20,000 in 2020.
 Just north, Wesley Chapel tripled its population from 2,549 to 8,681 people.
 Today, Mineral Springs continues to be one of the smallest towns in the County, with a population just over 3,000 people.